pra85/wordpress-css-optimization/docs/README.md

 #### CSS Minify Filter

-When the filter is enabled you can chose the filter mode `Include List` or `Exclude List`.
+When the filter is enabled you can choose the filter mode `Include List` or `Exclude List`.
 The Include List option excludes all stylesheets by default and only minifies stylesheets on the list, while the Exclude List option includes all stylesheets by default except the stylesheets on the list.

 The filter list accepts parts of HTML stylesheet elements which makes it possible to match based on both CSS code and HTML attributes such as `id="stylesheet-id"`.